April 2025

 New taps.
 New towel rails.
 A fresh coat of paint.
 Maybe even a new shower screen.

-If you’ve got everything ready — and you’re not waiting three weeks for the plumber — you can knock out a cosmetic refresh in under 1-2 weeks.
+If you’ve got everything ready and you’re not waiting three weeks for the plumber, you can knock out a cosmetic refresh in under 1-2 weeks.
 Maybe even faster if you’re organised and have everything on hand.
-(That’s a big if.).
+(That’s a big if.)

 It’s the renovation equivalent of a good haircut.
+Quick, noticeable, and satisfying.

-2. Partial renovation: 2–4 weeks
+❐ Partial renovation: 2–4 weeks

 This is the “new bathroom feel” without moving the heavy stuff.